Connect with us

 “For us, we want that power for electricity, for agriculture, and not for nuclear weapons,” President Museveni said after receiving the agency’s report.

-Phase two will involve building specialised nuclear institutions and preparatory work toward construction of the nuclear power plant.
+Phase two will involve building specialised nuclear institutions and preparatory work toward the construction of the nuclear power plant.

 The third phase of the project will involve managing construction and preparing for commissioning and operations of the power plant.